Arrangement: Jazz

 Arrangements for small jazz combos are usually informal, minimal, and uncredited.
-Larger ensembles have generally had greater requirements for notated arrangements, though the early Count Basie big band is known for its many head arrangements, so called because they were worked out by the players themselves, memorized ("in the player's head"), and never written down.
+Larger ensembles have generally had greater requirements for notated arrangements, though Count Basie's early big band is known for its many head arrangements, so called because they were worked out by the players themselves, memorized ("in the player's head"), and never written down.
 Most arrangements for big bands, however, were written down and credited to a specific arranger, as with arrangements by Sammy Nestico and Neal Hefti for Count Basie's later big bands.

 Don Redman made innovations in jazz arranging as a part of Fletcher Henderson's orchestra in the 1920s.
 Redman's arrangements introduced a more intricate melodic presentation and soli performances for various sections of the big band.
 Benny Carter became Henderson's primary arranger in the early 1930s, becoming known for his arranging abilities in addition to his previous recognition as a performer.
 Beginning in 1938, Billy Strayhorn became an arranger of great renown for the Duke Ellington orchestra.
 Jelly Roll Morton is sometimes considered the earliest jazz arranger.
 While he toured around the years 1912 to 1915, he wrote down parts to enable "pickup bands" to perform his compositions.

 Big-band arrangements are informally called charts.
 In the swing era they were usually either arrangements of popular songs or they were entirely new compositions.
 Duke Ellington's and Billy Strayhorn's arrangements for the Duke Ellington big band were usually new compositions, and some of Eddie Sauter's arrangements for the Benny Goodman band and Artie Shaw's arrangements for his own band were new compositions as well.
 It became more common to arrange sketchy jazz combo compositions for big band after the bop era.

 After 1950, the big bands declined in number.
 However, several bands continued and arrangers provided renowned arrangements.
 Gil Evans wrote a number of large-ensemble arrangements in the late 1950s and early 1960s intended for recording sessions only.
 Other arrangers of note include Vic Schoen, Pete Rugolo, Oliver Nelson, Johnny Richards, Billy May, Thad Jones, Maria Schneider, Bob Brookmeyer, Lou Marini, Nelson Riddle, Ralph Burns, Billy Byers, Gordon Jenkins, Ray Conniff, Henry Mancini, Ray Reach, Vince Mendoza, and Claus Ogerman.

 In the 21st century, the big-band arrangement has made a modest comeback.
 Gordon Goodwin, Roy Hargrove, and Christian McBride have all rolled out new big bands with both original compositions and new arrangements of standard tunes.